From suburb research to finance, signing contracts and moving in, we can guide you through the entire home buying journey.

 Should I apply for a mortgage before I start looking for a property?

-This can be helpful, as it means that you will be approved in principle before you start looking, so you know exactly where you stand, as will the seller, who is more likely to want to sell to someone who has been pre-approved.
+This can be helpful, as it means that you will be approved in principle before you start looking so you know exactly where you stand.

 It's also a good idea to check your credit score before applying.
 You can apply for a free credit check here.